CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 #### - `public void rateReviews (String inCleanFile, String outRatingsFile)`

 For this, first you should have already cleaned the file with only reviews given to you.
 Once you have the cleaned file (for example: cleaned data file is `cleanReviews.txt` for the given raw review file i.e; `rawReviews.txt`), you will predict the ratings for the reviews given in this cleaned file.
-Using the HashMap that you created in the previous step, you are going to read new unrated reviews from a cleaned file (e.g. `cleanedReviews.txt`) and predict a rating for each review in this file.
+Using the HashMap that you created in the previous step, you are going to read new unrated reviews from a cleaned file (e.g. `cleanReviews.txt`) and predict a rating for each review in this file.
 The predicted rating for each review is written to an output file named `ratings.txt`.

 How do we predict the ratings for the unrated reviews?

 - Rate each review by finding the rating for each word from the HashMap that was updated previously.
 The rating for a line of review is the average value of the rating of all the words in the review.
 If some word in this unrated review is not found in the HashMap, then that word is given a neutral rating of 2.
 If a review is empty (i.e. the review contains no words in it), then such a review is also given a neutral rating of 2.

-e.g. Let see how we computed the rating for the 2nd review in cleanReviews.txt (i.e. “lion king fantastic”).
-We lookup the HashMap that we created before and get the average rating for each word in this review.
+e.g. Let see how we computed the rating for the 2nd review in `cleanReviews.txt` (i.e. “lion king fantastic”).
+We lookup the HashMap that we created before (in the `updateHashMap` method description) and get the average rating for each word in this review.
 The average ratings of each word in this review is shown below:

 lion: 5/2 = 2.5
 king: 5/2 = 2.5